developer-zebra/developer-zebra-site/src/stagenow/5-1/stagingprofiles/index.md

 **To avoid the requirement to use a unique USB storage number**:
  1. **Select USB as the media type** in StageNow.
- 2. **Mount the USB stick on the host PC**.
+ 2. **Mount the USB stick on the host PC**.<br>
  The workstation assigns a drive letter (usually "D:\") to the stick and copies the files from the host PC to the stick.
  3. **Finish creating the Profile** and generate staging barcode(s) as usual ([details below](#serverlessstaging)).
- 4. When ready to stage a device, **connect the USB stick to the target device and scan the barcode**.
+ 4. When ready to stage a device, **connect the USB stick to the target device and scan the barcode**.<br>
  The files are transferred from USB stick to the device as directed by the Profile.

 -----